Jacob Shaffelburg

-Jacob Everett Shaffelburg (born November 26, 1999) is a Canadian professional soccer player who plays as a winger for Major League Soccer club Nashville SC and the Canada national team.
+Jacob Everett Shaffelburg (born November 26, 1999) is a Canadian professional soccer player who plays as a winger for Major League Soccer club Los Angeles FC and the Canada national team.

 Early life

 Shaffelburg played youth soccer for Valley United SC and Team Nova Scotia.
 In 2012, he joined FC Nashville Heroes, where he played in the 2012 U.S. Club Soccer National Cup.
 In January 2014, he joined the Sporting Kansas City Academy, where he played for a month.
 Shaffelburg demonstrated dominance in cross country running and track and field in his middle school years.
-He won the NSSAF junior boys 3000m in June, 2014 with a spectacular sub 10 minute performance.
+He won the NSSAF junior boys 3000m in June 2014 with a spectacular sub 10 minute performance.
 College scouts still speculate what levels he could have reached if he stuck with running.

 At age 15, he began attending high school in Massachusetts at the Berkshire School, where he played for their highly regarded soccer program.
 He played an instrumental part in the team, scoring four goals in two games in the NEPSAC playoffs his senior year (2018), helping Berkshire win their fifth title in seven years and he was named 2017-18 Gatorade Massachusetts Boys Soccer Player of the Year.
 While in the US, he also played youth soccer with Manhattan SC where he won U.S. Club Soccer U-16 National Championship in 2016.

 He joined the Toronto FC Academy in 2016.
 He appeared in a friendly for the HFX Wanderers FC Atlantic Selects team in 2018 against Fortuna Düsseldorf's U-21 team, where he scored a goal.
 He had originally committed to the University of Virginia on a soccer scholarship, but ultimately decided to sign a professional contract instead.